Call for unification of Left parties echoes at CPI(M) meeting in Kerala | Politics

 ''In the present context, the working together of the Left Parties to strengthen Left unity is of vital importance to meet the current challenges being faced by the working people, the secular democratic republic of India and its Constitutional order.
 Their greetings reflect our mutual desire and resolve to strengthen Left unity,'' Yechury said.

-Although both the parties have often raised the matter since 1964, when the undivided CPI was split into two over China-Russia tensions and communist doctrinal differences, nothing has materialised yet, he said.
+Although both the parties have often raised the matter since 1964, when the undivided CPI was split into two over China-Russia tensions and communist doctrinal differences, nothing has materialised yet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)